cryptoloutre/solana-tools/README.md

 ## Burn NFT UI
-A UI for burning Solana NFTs and geting back $SOL from the associated token account.
+An UI for burning Solana NFTs and geting back $SOL from the associated token account.

 https://user-images.githubusercontent.com/35653371/158780601-3f17deb7-55e9-488f-aa44-279b11ca071a.mp4